 'Plan the furniture around how you want to live.
 For example, if you want to lounge on your sofa drinking a glass of wine, then position tables close to you so that you can effortlessly put your glass down.'

-‘Lighting is key to creating a desired ambience’ Benji expertly points out.
+'Living room lighting is key to creating a desired ambience,' Benji points out.
 'You need to be able to dim the overhead lights for essential evening relaxation.
 Don’t buy a light without this option.
 Also, make sure you factor in space for soft side lighting options.'

 What does a modern day living room look like?

-A modern living room idea looks effortlessly stylish, with expressive paint and decor choices.
+The most modern living room ideas looks effortlessly stylish, with expressive paint and decor choices.

 'As a social space to both enjoy and relax in there are no steadfast rules when it comes to decorating modern living rooms' says Punam Chada, Buyer at Carpetright.
 'Although neutrals remain flooring favourites there is an interest in aspirational prints, patterns and colours that bring joy and make a statement.'